 Be the Expert:

 Begin on the left bottom corner of the window.
-Scrub along the left frame, along the top frame, and down the right frame.
+Scrub along the left frame,

 Then scrub the glass back to the left upper side of the pane.